-Sexting is a very common charge in today's day and age because a lot of minors are on the internet.
-A lot of adults are going into chat rooms and various other social media vehicles and they end up coming across a minor.
+Sexting is a widespread charge in today's day and age because many minors are on the internet.
+Many adults are going into chat rooms and various other social media vehicles, and they come across a minor.
 Sometimes they know it's a minor, but sometimes they don't.
 Other times they are not sure.

-The bottom line is, sexting is dangerous in today's world, because if you start sending nude photographs to a minor or if you ask a minor to send you nude photographs, you put yourself in a real big problem.
+The bottom line is that sexting is dangerous in today's world because if you start sending nude photographs to a minor or sexting is dangerous in today's world.
+After all, if you start sending nude pictures to a minor or if you ask a little to send you naked pictures, you put yourself in a real big problem.

-California Penal Code 288.2 PC prohibits sending a message to a minor if the message is intended to sexually arouse or seduce the minor.
+California Penal Code 288.2 PC prohibits sending a message to a minor if the message is intended to arouse or seduce the minor sexually.

 Child Pornography Related Charges

 This is because they can get you for several different types of child porn charges:

 It's strange; people wouldn't think they could get hit with the production of child porn, which is a severe charge, but once you ask a minor to send you something, now you've produced it, and it's put out on the internet, and you have a real problem.